granzb11/udemy-cloud-practitioner/notes/elb-asg.md

 ## Scalablity vs Elasticity (vs Agility)
   - Scalability: ability to accommodate a larger load by making the hardware stronger (scale up), or by adding nodes (scale out)
   - Elasticity: Once a system is scalable, elasticity means that there will be some "auto-scaling" so that the system can scale based on the load.
-This is "cloud-friends": pay-per-use, match demand, optimize costs
+This is "cloud-friendly": pay-per-use, match demand, optimize costs
   - Agility: (not related to scalability - distractor) new IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.

 ## What is load balancing?